open-ephys/commutator-docs/source/coax-commutator/user-guide/remote-control.rst

         {turn: -0.5}

 {print:}
-    Return a JSON object containing parameters and motor operational state.
-For example:
+    Return a JSON string containing parameters and motor operational state.
+For
+    example:

     .. code-block::